Masters degree scholarships 2025

 The UK government provides non-repayable funding for postgraduate study in several different forms.
 These include:

-- Disabled Students' Allowances (DSAs) - in addition to any other forms of student finance, postgraduates can get an allowance to cover additional costs due to a mental health problem, long-term illness or any other disability.
+- Disabled Students' Allowances (DSAs) - in addition to any other forms of student finance, postgraduates can get an allowance to cover additional costs due to a mental health problem, long-term illness, or other disability.

-- Get Into Teaching - Bursaries - for trainees entitled to support from their country's student finance provider and who are enrolled on a teacher training course that leads to the award of qualified teacher status (QTS).
+- Get Into Teaching - Bursaries and scholarships - for trainees entitled to support from their country's student finance provider and who are enrolled on a teacher training course that leads to the award of qualified teacher status (QTS).
+Explore funding for teacher training.

 - NHS Learning Support Fund (LSF) - nursing bursaries are available for pre-registration students looking to study midwifery or another allied health profession at postgraduate level.
 This is delivered through training grants, parental support and specialist subject payments, as well as regional incentives, help towards travel and accommodation costs and an exceptional hardship fund.

-If you aren't eligible for a scholarship or bursary, the government also provides loans for postgraduate study that are similar to the undergraduate student loan.
+If you aren't eligible for a scholarship or bursary, the government also provides loans for postgraduate study similar to the undergraduate student loan.
 You have to repay these when you're earning above an income threshold.
-Find out more about:

 - English postgraduate loans